albertomh/djereo/docs/src/featurelist.md

   a list of platforms to build for, a list of tags and the path to a Dockerfile.
   **N.B.** If wishing to use the GitHub Container Registry (ghcr.io, the default) make sure you follow the click-ops steps detailed in `.github/actions/containerise/action.yaml`.
+- `service-health`: calls the liveness & health endpoints (see [Healthchecks](#healthchecks) below), allowing you to check the status of a service after a deployment.

 See [.github/actions/](https://github.com/albertomh/djereo/tree/main/template/%7B%25if%20is_github_project%25%7D.github%7B%25endif%25%7D/actions){target=\"_blank"}
 for the definitions of these actions.